 The final conflict: Sorcery is bad, outlawed.
 All sorcerer’s have been evil.
 And the only way mystery man can save the world from destroying itself is to become a sorcerer!
 Feeling sorry for Jaraden, I created a romance for him as well, just to complicate his life.

 Just as I was getting used to the idea that “The Ice-Fire of Calebra” was a trilogy, two things happened.
 First, “The Wizard’s Quest” got picked up by an American publisher.
 That put me into rewrites and got me thinking about another book.
 Second, just as I was getting the idea of continuing the story of the hero of “Sorcerer,” 9/11 happened.
 I’d ended “Sorcerer” with talk of the new King of Palendar wanting to introduce some democracy into the kingdom in the form of an elected council.
 The atmosphere of terrorism did the rest.
 I wanted to pit one man – one very dangerous, very angry man – against the terrorists.
 I wanted to terrorize the terrorists.
-Enter The Wolf, another mystery man who survived an explosion that killed the entire Royal Family and any spectators too close to the explosion.
+Enter The Wolf and another mystery man who survived an explosion that killed the entire Royal Family and any spectators too close to the explosion.

 This became almost a detective story.
 In places I had the warlord playing Dr. Watson to the overlord of the wizards’ Sherlock Holmes.
 My favourite parts, though, were giving it to the bad guys in true morality play fashion.